MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-scenes.md

 > Scenes are where you work with content in Unity.
 They are assets that contain all or part of a game or application.
 For example, you might build a simple game in a single scene, while for a more complex game, you might use one scene per level, each with its own environments, characters, obstacles, decorations, and UI
 .
 You can create any number of scenes in a project.

 Each level can rely on multiple scenes, each representing a different part in the level.
 Scene transitions are costy in terms of client resources, thus they shouldn't occur very often.
+However, and even more important, is to use scenes where it fits.

 ## Scene Structure